Site logo

 • Willing to drink any water available

-The best trailers are hardy, athletic breeds that excel in harsh environments.
+The best trail horse breeds are hardy, athletic breeds that excel in harsh environments.
 They are also big and strong for back riding, with a smooth gait for comfort.
 The following eleven breeds tick all these boxes.

 The American Quarter is the most popular horse in the US because it’s an extremely versatile breed that excels in nearly any discipline.